Back to Learning Center

 The Element of Surprise: Drug Tests in Texas Divorces or Custody Case

 For many, divorce can be full of surprises.
 Sometimes, even the fact that you’re getting divorced comes as a surprise.
-Our Plano divorce lawyers at Goranson Bain work hard to help mitigate the surprises, but there is one aspect of a divorce when sometimes the surprise is very strategic.
+Our Dallas, Plano and Austin divorce lawyers at Goranson Bain Ausley work hard to help mitigate the surprises, but there is one aspect of a divorce when sometimes the surprise is very strategic.